jhunt/shout-resource/README.md

   - `topic`: _Optional_.
 The Shout! topic to post events to.
     This must be specified if you have not defined a topic at the source level (see above).

+  - `method`: _Optional_.
+How to notify via Shout!.
+Must be one of "event", for break/fix notifications, or "announce" for always-sent announcements.

+    Defaults to "event".

   - `message`: _Required_ (but see `file`).
 The message text to send out.